Erina Harris, PhD, MFA, BA

 EDUCATION:

 Ph.D.
-English and Creative Writing, University of Calgary and multiple Doctoral Fellowships (2017)
+English and Creative Writing, University of Calgary (SSHRC Doctoral Fellowship, and Frances Spratt Graduate Fellowship at the Calgary Institute for the Humanities)

 Honours B.A.
 English, University of Waterloo

-My ongoing, committed pedagogical practice is informed by study and mentorship from teachers, artists, and Knowledge Keepers, with an emphasis on anti-racist, feminist, queer, and de-colonial pedagogies.
-To borrow the insights of bell hooks, I sincerely believe that "the classroom" can be a site of "radical possibility" as well as compassion, discovery and creativity.
-To my mind, teaching and writing are vital, life-long practices hence, I am always, and forever, a student too.
+FOUNDATIONS: My teaching practice is informed by studies and mentorship with teachers, artists, and Knowledge Keepers.
+I work to engage anti-discriminatory pedagogy (via feminist, queer, and de-colonial pedagogical methodologies).
+To borrow the insights of bell hooks, I too believe that "the classroom" can be a site of "radical possibility" as well as compassion, discovery, and creativity.
+To my mind, teaching and writing are vital life-long practices hence, I am forever a student.

-In all courses, we begin with a facilitation or the development of our "Class Manifesto" as part of creating the parameters (discourse, respect, dreaming) for each classroom community.
+PRACTICES: In all courses, we begin with the development of our "Class Manifesto" as part of creating the parameters (discourse, respect, dreaming) for each classroom community.
+As a class, we discuss our vision of accountable citizenship in our class-world, and then hold ourselves accountable to this by checking in on our collective Manifesto and ourselves, as we go.

-All course Syllabi include works by creators from different backgrounds, identity positions, abilities, and ontologies, including works in translation and across genres and aesthetics.
-Students will be assigned readings across literary/historical periods (time travel!), and as representative of divergent worldviews.
-All Syllabi will meaningfully engage creations by BIPOC, disabled, LGBTQ2S+ and settler writers/artists.
+All Syllabi include works by creators from diverse cultural backgrounds, identity positions, abilities, and epistemologies, including works in translation and multi-lingual works - across genres and aesthetics.
+Students are assigned readings across literary/historical periods (time travel!) as representative of divergent worldviews.
+All Syllabi meaningfully engage creations by BIPOC, disabled, LGBTQ2S+ and settler writers/artists.

-All courses include anonymous student mid-way evaluations and I invite student input towards finalizing course reading lists.
+All courses include anonymous student Mid-way Evaluations; I invite student input towards finalizing course reading lists.

-In all courses, both creative and scholarly, I work with students to nurture your own skill-building and conceptual goals, and self-empowerment.
+ASPIRATIONS: In all courses, both creative and scholarly, I work with students to establish and nurture your own goals and self-empowerment.
+All courses are student-centered and discussion-based.

-In the instruction of Creative Writing, coursework involves technical skill-building, committed and embodied close reading/listening; the risk of "experimentation" or the "poetics of uncertainty" will become a regular part of our creative practice.
-(For Creative Writing courses, "experiments" are graded solely based on completion, as part of fostering writing Towards the Unknown).
+The instruction of Creative Writing in our LABORATORIES involves technical skill-building, embodied close reading and listening.
+The risk of "experimentation" or the "poetics of uncertainty" will become a regular part of our creative practice.
+For Creative Writing courses, "experiments" are graded solely based on completion as part of fostering writing Towards the Unknown.
 Both creative and scholarly courses engage multi-media texts and artworks, and extra-canonical inventions (for example: chapbooks, social/performative poetics, "lyric" and "experimental" poetries).
-Syllabi include writings (artistic, theoretical, hybrid) by established and minoritized voices.
-Literary forms/aesthetics will be carefully and critically considered in the context of intersectionality and dominant ideologies.
-Creative Writing students will spend a significant amount of time writing/creating, as well as developing the practice of the rigorous and respectful critique, as part of skill-building and community-building.
+Syllabi include writings (artistic, theoretical, hybrid) by established and under-represented voices.
+Literary forms/aesthetics are considered critically within the contexts of intersectionality.
+Creative Writing students will spend a significant amount of time creating, in addition to developing the practice of the rigorous and respectful critique as part of skill-building + community-building.
+I work within Trauma-informed Workshop frameworks.

 I adore my work in this field: what a captivating way to engage the brief honour of human consciousness, with and towards one another.